escheffel/pymaclab/pymaclab_sphinx/docs/pymaclab_philo.rst

   The whole point of PyMacLab is to view the model template files solely as instantiating information, with flexible model "moulding" turning into the standard mode of interaction thereafter.
 To be able to loop over a DSGE model and extend its functionality in the future easily due to its modular structure were important motivating aspects driving this project forward.
+This distinguishes PyMacLab from existing `programs` such as Dynare which feel somewhat as inflexible take-as-is routines with a standardized output.
+PyMacLab, in contrast, is `not` a program, but instead a Python library providing an abstract DSGE model class, from which users can instantiate as many instances as they like which in turn exhibit an incredible amount of post-instantiation scope for transformability.
+In
+  Dynare the model solving task after the program has run is often considered finished, in PyMacLab the fun starts after models have been loaded from template model files when researchers change models' properties dynamically at runtime.